Varna (Hinduism)

-Communities which belong to one of the four varnas or classes are called savarna Hindus.
-The Dalits and tribals who do not belong to any varna were called avarna.

-This quadruple division is a form of social stratification, quite different from the more nuanced system Jātis which correspond to the European term "caste".
+This quadruple division is a form of social stratification, quite different from the more nuanced system of Jātis, which correspond to the term "caste".

 The varna system is discussed in Hindu texts, and understood as idealised human callings.
-The concept is generally traced to the Purusha Sukta verse of the Rig Veda.
+The concept is generally traced back to the Purusha Sukta verse of the Rigveda.
+In the post-Vedic period, the varna division is described in the Mahabharata, Puranas and in the Dharmashastra literatures.

 The commentary on the Varna system in the Manusmriti is often cited.
 Counter to these textual classifications, many Hindu texts and doctrines question and disagree with the Varna system of social classification.

+In India, communities that belong to one of the four varnas or classes are called savarna Hindus.
+The Dalits and tribals who do not belong to any varna were called avarna.